timbryandev/get-five/README.md

 If you'd like to report a bug or request a new feature, please start a `New issue` here: [https://github.com/timbryandev/get-five/issues](https://github.com/timbryandev/get-five/issues)

-Things I'd like it to do:

-- [x] Use an API to give us as many random, varied words as possible
-- [x] Hint button to reveal first letter
-- [ ] Attempt history as a graph showing averages of how many guesses were needed to get a correct answer
-- [ ] Add timer for current game
-- [ ] Save best time and display as "Record:"
-- [ ] 4 and 6 letter modes
-- [ ] Map difficulty against best times and display respective time to current difficulty
-- [x] More fun, mobile-optimised styling

 ## prerequisites

 - node@14